MagnusThome/RejsaRubberTrac/README.md

 # Bluetooth device name

-The default Bluetooth name of each device is "RejsaRubber" __plus__ the last four bytes in the semi unique bluetooth MAC address, like this:
+The default Bluetooth name of each device is "RejsaRubber" __plus__ the last four bytes in the semi unique bluetooth MAC address, like this example:
 - RejsaRubber6412051B - for a device with MAC address CC:C9:64:12:05:1B

-At compile time there is alternatively a choice of manually setting a device to one of four fixed names:
+At compile time there is alternatively a choice of manually setting a device to one of six tire position names but now with only the three last bytes in the MAC address.
+With this each sensor can be more easily positioned properly in the logger app and still retain a unique address so not to clash with your friends nearby sensors.

-- RejsaRubberFrontL
-- RejsaRubberFrontR
-- RejsaRubberRearL
-- RejsaRubberRearR
+- "RejsaRubber" + four adress bytes      - Default
+- "RejsaRubberFL" + three adress bytes
+- "RejsaRubberFR" + three adress bytes
+- "RejsaRubberRL" + three adress bytes
+- "RejsaRubberRR" + three adress bytes
+- "RejsaRubberF " + three adress bytes   - For motorcycles
+- "RejsaRubberR " + three adress bytes   - For motorcycles

 # Compiling and uploading the code - Arduino IDE